gsnaveen/d3js-calendar-view-with-weeks-and-months/README.md

 ###### Update the following line of code as per your data attributes
 .rollup(function(d) { return (d[0].Close - d[0].Open) / d[0].Open; })

-###### Location of the data.
-Just specify the file name if it exist in the same folder in place of the URL
+###### For location of the data.
+Specify the file name if it exist in the same folder in place of the URL
 d3.csv("https://bl.ocks.org/mbostock/raw/4063318/dji.csv", function(error, csv) {